colonelwatch/abstracts-search/README.md

 `abstracts-search` is a project about indexing 110 million academic publications into a single semantic search engine.
 The method behind it is to take the publicly-available abstracts in the [OpenAlex](https://openalex.org) dataset, generate embeddings using the [stella_en_1.5B_v5](https://huggingface.co/NovaSearch/stella_en_1.5B_v5) model, then train a fast index using [faiss](https://github.com/facebookresearch/faiss).
 Furthermore, this can be repeated to keep the index synced with the quarterly snapshots of the OpenAlex dataset.

-The project is split into three repositories:
+The project is split into four repositories:

 * `abstracts-search`: Hosts the embedding and indexing scripts, along with a Makefile for describing the entire build
 * `abstracts-embeddings`: Hosts the raw embeddings (released under CC0) as a [Hugging Face Dataset](https://huggingface.co/datasets/colonelwatch/abstracts-embeddings)
-* `abstracts-index`: Hosts the index and `app.py`, the search interface, as a [Hugging Face Space](https://huggingface.co/spaces/colonelwatch/abstracts-index) (also released under CC0)
+* `abstracts-index`: Hosts `app.py`, the search interface, as a [Hugging Face Space](https://huggingface.co/spaces/colonelwatch/abstracts-index) (also released under CC0)
+* `abstracts-faiss`: Hosts the index, which `app.py` accesses, as a [Hugging Face Dataset](https://huggingface.co/spaces/colonelwatch/abstracts-faiss) (also released under CC0)

 # Running

 An Internet connection is always needed.
 In regards to setup, packages are downloaded with conda or pip, and the model is downloaded from Hugging Face.
-All data associated with the publications (titles, abstracts, authors, etc) is retrieved from OpenAlex and are not provided with this project. `abstracts-embeddings` is only pairs of embeddings and OpenAlex IDs, and `abstracts-index` is only a trained index that takes query embeddings and outputs OpenAlex IDs.
+All data associated with the publications (titles, abstracts, authors, etc) is retrieved from OpenAlex and are not provided with this project. `abstracts-faiss` is only a trained index that takes query embeddings and outputs OpenAlex IDs.
 These IDs are used in a query sent to OpenAlex.

-For running the index alone, without regular sync (originally generated on Jan 1, 2025), the only repo that needs to be cloned is `abstracts-index`:
+For running the search interface alone, without regular sync (last synced on Jan 1, 2025), the only repo that needs to be cloned is `abstracts-index`:

 ```
 git lfs install